chriswhong/nyc-tax-data-notes/readme.md

 #NYC Tax Data Notes

-In collaboration with @talos, we are assembling the most comprehensive property tax dataset for New York City from publicly available information sources.
+We are assembling a comprehensive property tax dataset for New York City from publicly available information sources.

 The city's property tax bills contain a tremendous amount of data, including how taxes are calculated for each lot and condominium unit, and what extemptions and abatements exist for each.